wbthomason/buildit.nvim/README.md

 ## What?

-buildit builds it.
-It finds the closest "buildable"^[1](#whatsbuildable) directory to the directory of a file you open.
+`buildit` builds it.
+It finds the closest "buildable"^[1](#whatsbuildable)^ directory to the directory of a file you open.
 If it can't find one, then it asks you what to do (by default, at least).
 Then it runs the appropriate build command asynchronously, and reports and interesting results.

 ## But why?
 Don't we already have Neomake and vim-dispatch and the like?